Reduction for branching multiplicities: Properties of the branch divisor class

 Let $w_1,w_2$ and $w_3$ in $W^P$.
 By \cite[Proposition 17]{bk}, if $c(w_1^\vee,w_2^\vee,w_3)\neq 0$ that is if $\tau^{w_3}$ appears in the product $\tau^{w_1} \cdot \tau^{w_2}$ then

-In other words the BK degree filters the cohomology ring.
-Let $\odot$ denotes the associated graded product on $\oH^*(G/P,\ZZ)$.
-For later use, note that $\odot$ coincides with the usual cup product when $G/P$ is cominuscule (See \cite{bk}).
+In other words the BK degree filters the Chow ring.
+Let $\odot$ denotes the associated graded product on $A^*(G/P)$.
+For later use, note that $\odot$ coincides with the usual product when $G/P$ is cominuscule (See \cite{bk}).

 Assume now that $G$ is embedded in $\hG$ and set $\hP=\hP(\tau)$.
 Recall that $\iota\,:\,G/P\longto\hG/\hP$ denotes the inclusion.
 In \cite{RR} a graded ring morphism is defined

 As in \eqref{eq:def_c}, define the integers $c^\odot(v,\hv)$ by